fluxapps/pdf-wrap/README.md

 * [gulp](https://gulpjs.com/) - Task automating toolkit used
 * [Mocha](https://mochajs.org/) - Test framework used

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/studer-raimann/pdf-wrap/tags).

 ## Authors

 * **Nicolas Märchy** - *Initial work* - [BilledTrain380](https://github.com/BilledTrain380)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/studer-raimann/pdf-wrap/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](https://github.com/studer-raimann/pdf-wrap/blob/master/LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* A big fat thank you to Mozilla and their [PDF.js](https://mozilla.github.io/pdf.js/) library which is the main reason this project can exist